simonqhughes/mevo_mv/docs/ARM_MBED/SW/HLD/ARM_MBED_SW_HLD_0001/ARM_MBED_SW_HLD_CFStore.md

 The wlocation field is defined as follows:

 - WLOCATION (32 bits).
-The first byts of the incremental write payload data is written at offset WLOCATION from the start of the KV value data.
+The first bytes of the incremental write payload data are written at offset WLOCATION from the start of the KV value data.

 ![alt text](pics/ARM_MBED_SW_HLD_0001_cfstore_lld_fig_incremental_write_ops.jpg "unseen title text")